-- Leaving the building during the school day, except for open campus lunch or class schedule, without the permission of the office. - Failing to report to your assigned class while being present in the building; you will also be considered skipping. - Arriving more than 10 minutes late for class without a valid pass.
-"Oversleeping" is not a valid excuse.
+- Being absent without an excuse from a parent or guardian. - Leaving the building during the school day without the permission of the office. - Failing to report to your assigned class while being present in the building will be considered skipping. - Arriving more than 30 minutes late for class without a valid pass.

-Any unexcused absence will result in disciplinary action, which may include: lunch detention, after school detention and/or suspension.
+Any unexcused absence may result in disciplinary action, which may include: lunch detention, after school detention and/or suspension.
 The skipping of classes or any part of the school day is considered an unexcused absence and no make-up of class work will be permitted.
 Disciplinary action will follow.